-Established in 1959 as the charitable arm of the Television Academy, the Television Academy Foundation was created to engage and educate the next generation of television professionals.
-The Foundation has helped thousands of talented students find their voices, refine their skills and forge rewarding careers in every area of the television industry.
-They include prominent writers, producers, documentarians, creative executives, network presidents and more.
+The Television Academy Foundation shapes the art of creating television by engaging and educating the next generation of television professionals.
+Established in 1959 as the charitable arm of the Television Academy, the Foundation has nurtured thousands of talented students, providing essential resources that help them discover their voices, refine their skills and forge rewarding careers in every sector of the television industry.
+Foundation alumni include prominent writers, producers, documentarians, creative executives, network presidents and more.

 The Foundation prepares leaders and storytellers through our preeminent programs: